sjeandeaux/todo/README.md

 * Containerized: The application `todod` is deployed in a container.
 * Dynamically orchestrated: A load-balancer (traefik, nginx, ...) can be used above the services of todod.
-* Microservices-oriented: The `todod` application manages todos
+* Microservices-oriented: The `todod` application manages only todos
 * Statelessness: The `todod` can die.
 Nothing is lost.

 ### How would you expand on this service to allow for the use of an eventstore?